msowin/GDAC-Capstone/README.md

 DELETE FROM CTE
 WHERE dupecount >1
 ```
 In reviewing the data I noticed data types are often incorrect (e.g, dates would be strings, not date).
-I want to cast these correctly before moving into analysis.
+I want to alter the data types to be the correct format before moving into analysis.
 ```
 ---correcting data types in dailyActivities_merged ALTER TABLE dailyActivity_merged